Fluctuation Bounds for the Restricted Solid-on-Solid Model of Surface Growth: Dual Representations of RSOS

+If there are no pyramids (resp. dual pyramids) of positive height, then we again interpret the right hand sides of \eqref{eq:rsos_maxpyramid}, \eqref{eq:dualrsos_maxdualpyramid} to be zero. \end{proposition}

 \begin{proof}[Proof of Prop. \ref{prop:rsospyramidcharacterization}] We first establish Eq. \eqref{eq:rsos_maxpyramid}.
+Consider first the case where there are no pyramids of positive height.
+Because of the zero initial condition, the first update over $x_0$ is an accepted update.
+A single accepted update, by definition, as a pyramid of height one at $x_0$.
+Thus, when there are no pyramids of positive height, no updates have occurred over $x_0$.
+Thus $f(t,x_0) = 0.$

-Note that we can easily establish the inequality $\RSOS(t,x) \leq \max \set{h: |\scr{P}_h(t)| > 0}$, since the set of accepted updates of the RSOS surface is a pyramid of height equal to the surface height $\RSOS(t,x)$.
+Consider now the general case.
+One direction, $f(t,x_0) \leq \max \set{h: |\scr{P}_{h,x_0}(t)| > 0}$, follows since the set of accepted updates of the RSOS surface is a pyramid of height equal to the surface height $f(t,x_0)$.
 This can be seen as the condition on every update in the pyramid mirrors the RSOS condition in Lemma \ref{lemma:rsosacceptedupdates}.
+In particular, construct such a pyramid by first adding the last accepted updates over $x_0$ with time $\leq t$.
+This update comprises the last layer of the pyramid.
+Then, inductively add the foundations of each update in layer $L_k$ to create layer $L_{k-1}$.